Cristian Chávez (footballer, born 1987)

-Cristian Gabriel Chávez (born 4 June 1987, in Lomas de Zamora) is an Argentine football winger or forward who plays for San Miguel.
+Cristian Gabriel Chávez (born 4 June 1987, in Lomas de Zamora) is an Argentine football winger or forward who plays for Boca Unidos.

 Career

 From San Lorenzo to Napoli and the homecoming

 Chávez made his league debut for San Lorenzo in a 1–0 win to Racing Club on March 7, 2008.
 In the 2008 Copa Libertadores he scored a goal in a 3–2 victory against Real Potosí, helping San Lorenzo's comeback in the game.
 He was subsequently loaned to Godoy Cruz and Atlético Tucumán.

 On August 14, 2011, he signed for the Italian club Napoli for €1.5 million.

 On 10 February 2012 he went on loan to San Lorenzo.

 PAS Giannina

-In July 2013, he signed a three-year contract with PAS Giannina of the Superleague Greece.
+In July 2013, he signed a three-year contract with PAS Giannina of the Super League Greece.
 He made his debut with the club on 18 August 2013 in a 3–3 draw against Asteras Tripolis scoring the first goal.